Capital One Venture X Rewards Credit Card review: A strong alternative for luxury travel

 Cons

-• There are limited ways to earn bonus miles reduce the card’s value when compared to similar cards.
+There are limited ways to earn bonus miles, reducing the card’s value when compared to similar cards.

 Why you might want the Capital One Venture X

-This card card combines bonus rewards on travel with a generous base rewards rate while providing valuable annual credits and a ton of travel perks.
-While the annual fee may be intimidating, it’s easy to offset if you take advantage of the card’s features to travel in style.
+This card combines bonus rewards on travel, a generous base rewards rate, valuable annual credits and a ton of travel perks.
+While the annual fee may be intimidating, it’s easy to offset if you take advantage of the card’s features.

 Rewards rate: Terrific mix of bonus categories and valuable rewards

-The Venture X stands out from other top-tier travel cards thanks to its powerful travel bonus category and generous flat rewards rate on all other purchases.
+The Venture X stands out from other top-tier travel cards thanks to its robust travel bonus category and standard flat rewards rate on all other purchases.

 On top of that, Capital One gives you flexible options for redeeming your miles.
-Along with booking airfare and other travel through the issuer’s travel portal, you can redeem miles toward a statement credit for travel purchases made within the past 90 days.
-This lets you book any travel-related purchase and still put your miles to good use while giving you additional time to earn rewards to cover those purchases.
+Along with booking airfare, vacation rentals and other travel through the issuer’s travel portal, you can redeem miles for statement credits for travel purchases made in the past 90 days.
+This lets you use your miles towards any travel-related purchase from any booking site while giving you additional time to earn rewards for those purchases.
 You can also transfer your miles to any of Capital One’s travel partners.

 Cardholder perks: Valuable, practical benefits for travelers